maxstollmayer/Audio-Summarizer/README.md

 ## Usage

-You can now use `summarize --audio <path> --out <path>` to summarize the speech of an audio file (<25MB) and log the transcript and summary to an output file.
+You can now use `summarize --audio <path> --out <path>` to summarize the speech of an audio file and log the transcript and summary to an output file.
 For more options see `summarize --help`.

-## Development Setup
+## Development

-Create virtual environment with `python -m venv .venv`, activate it and install development requirements `python -m pip install -r requirements.txt`.
-Inside the folder install using `python -m pip install --editable .`.
-To add a new transcriber or summarizer model add the implementation to their respective folders and the cli option to the dictionary within `__init__.py`.
+Clone the repository.
+Inside the folder create a virtual environment with `python -m venv .venv` and activate it.
+Install the module using `python -m pip install --editable .`.
+To include a new transcriber or summarizer model add the interface to the respective folder and the CLI option to the respective dictionary in `config.py`.